jundalisay/superb/content/en/research/mohammad/quran/sura-057.md

 you to believe in your Lord, and He has received a pledge from you, if you are believers?
 9. It is He who sends down upon His servant clear revelations, to bring you out of darkness into the light.
 Allah is Gentle towards you, Most Compassionate.

 10. And why is it that you do not spend in the cause of Allah, when to Allah belongs the in- heritance of the heavens and the earth?
 Not equal among you are those who contributed before the conquest, and fought.
 Those are higher in rank than those who contributed afterwards, and fought.
-But Allah promises both a good reward.
-Allah is Well Experi- enced in what you do.
+But Allah promises both a good reward. <!-- Allah is Well Experi-enced in what you do. -->

 11. Who is he who will lend Allah a loan of goodness, that He may double it for him, and will have a generous reward?